AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 `git cherry-pick <the SHA1 hash of the commit>`

 If a commit cannot be found, try running this to refresh your list of references: `git fetch --all`.

+##Team City (TC) Integration
+We have TC set to auto build pull requests, `Dev` and `Final`.
+If we need to create an ad-hoc branch to build not otherwise automatically built, we just need to adjust TC to look at a different branch temporarily.